-- Remove the bowl from the heat and add in the cocoa powder, maple syrup, tahini and vanilla and whisk it in quickly.
+- Turn off the heat and add in the cocoa powder, maple syrup, tahini and vanilla and whisk it in quickly.
 Then transfer to a jug for easy pouring and pour it out into the cupcake liners.

 - Place the cupcake tray into the fridge and allow the chocolate to set.

-*You don’t necessarily have to put the cupcake liners into a cupcake tray, but I find it helps them to hold their shape easier when you’re pouring the chocolate into them.
-You also don’t have to use cupcake liners for this, if you prefer to use moulds, you can do that too.
+- Cupcake liners.
+You don’t necessarily have to put the cupcake liners into a cupcake tray, but I find it helps them to hold their shape easier when you’re pouring the chocolate into them.
+You also don’t have to use cupcake liners for this, if you prefer to use molds, you can do that too.

 - Make them smaller.
 If you pour less chocolate into each cupcake liner you could get 12 out of this batch instead of 9.
 As you can see from the photos each chocolate is quite large.